Brad Brown

 Microwave: A standard microwave could be run on solar; however, an inverter microwave is better because they use less power.
 A standard microwave uses full power in an on and off manner when set to a lower power setting.
 An inverter microwave when set to a lower power setting actually uses less power.
 A standard microwave that is rated at 1000 watts would use about 40% more power or about 1400 watts total.
 So although you can run a standard microwave it will require more power than an inverter microwave.

 Heating: Heat pumps can heat or cool a house.
-Small heat pumps are best for solar and some can run on around 300 to 400 watts.
-It is generally not practical to run a resistive space heater on solar because of how much power they use.
+Small heat pumps are best for solar and some can run on 300 to 400 watts.
+Resistive space heaters use from 1000 to 1500 watts so they are generally not practical to run on solar because of how much power they use.

 Air Conditioning: An air conditioner can be run off of solar but they do require at least around 400 watts for a small window air conditioner.
 You can also run them off of batteries but that would require a lot of battery power so it generally is not a good idea.